-- 1.2 We increased the hours for our ELD students in order to provide pull-out service for all our EL students - 1.4 Professional development funds not used due to challenges with COVID. - 1.8 Planning Days-Planning time for teachers not implemented due to lack of available teachers. - 1.9 Math Intervention started a few weeks later than originally planned - 1.10 A primary math intervention teacher was hired in the fall, but he moved out of state.
-No one applied to fill the position. - 1.12 We were unable to find subs in the fall due to the sub shortage. - 1.13 Planning time for teachers not implemented due to lack of available teachers. - 1.14 After school classes: Not implemented due to lack of available teachers. - 1.15 MTSS/Intervention team: met weekly during the school day, so stipends were not needed.
+1.1 One teacher left mid-year and did not return.

+1.2 We were unable to staff the position of an ELD Teacher.
+Instead, we hired an ELD Instructional Aide in the spring.

+1.4 Professional development - funds were used for all staff who requested professional development.
+Staff mostly took District PD which was of no cost to the site.

+1.8 Planning Days-Planning time for teachers were all used and leftover funds may be due to over planning this action item.

+1.9 District picked up the funding for a math intervention teacher.

+1.10 A primary math intervention teacher was hired in the fall, but is no longer needed as students will be supported during the school day by MTSS Aides

+1.12 We were unable to find subs in the fall due to the sub shortage.

+1.13 Staff were not using funds and did not see the need for them.

+1.14 After school classes: Not implemented due to lack of available teachers.

+1.15 MTSS/Intervention team: met weekly during the school day, so stipends were not needed.